robinrodricks/FluentFTP/FluentFTP.BouncyCastle/README.md

 Internationalized hostnames are converted to ASCII for matching and SNI.
 SNI is sent for DNS hosts and omitted for IP addresses.

-The adapter preserves Bouncy Castle's default cipher suites and adds only `ECDHE-RSA-AES256-GCM-SHA384` for vsftpd compatibility.
-It does not add AES-256 static-RSA or CBC suites.
+The adapter preserves Bouncy Castle's default cipher suites, whose AES support stops at AES-128, and adds the two forward-secret AES-256-GCM suites needed to reach servers restricted to AES-256 — `ECDHE-RSA-AES256-GCM-SHA384` (the only suite vsftpd's default configuration accepts) and its ECDSA-certificate counterpart `ECDHE-ECDSA-AES256-GCM-SHA384`.
+It adds no AES-256 CBC or static-RSA suites.
 The original defaults include AES-128 static-RSA suites, which remain available for compatibility and lack forward secrecy.

+This is a compatibility measure, not a hardening one.
+Whether the stock `SslStream` path would reach the same servers depends on the platform TLS stack and its configured cipher policy, which an administrator can change, so it is not a fixed comparison.

 `client.Config.ValidateCertificateRevocation` controls online revocation checks (off by default, matching FluentFTP).
 When enabled, unavailable revocation